fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.ManagedCache/v1.6.1/New-AzureManagedCacheNamedCache.md

 ```

 ## DESCRIPTION
-The **New-AzureManagedCacheNamedCache** cmdlet creates a named cache in the specified azure_2 Managed Cache Service instance in your account and returns an object that represents the new azure_2 cache.
+The **New-AzureManagedCacheNamedCache** cmdlet creates a named cache in the specified Azure Managed Cache Service instance in your account and returns an object that represents the new Azure cache.
 Named caches are supported in the Standard and Premium cache offerings, and are not supported in the Basic cache offering.

 ## EXAMPLES